William Ridgeway

-Sir William Ridgeway, FBA FRAI (6 August 1853 – 12 August 1926) was an Anglo-Irish classical scholar and the Disney Professor of Archaeology at Cambridge University.
+Sir William Ridgeway FBA FRAI (6 August 1853 – 12 August 1926) was an Anglo-Irish classical scholar and the Disney Professor of Archaeology at the University of Cambridge.

-Biography
+Early life and education

-Ridgeway was born 6 August 1853, at Ballydermot, King's County, Ireland, the son of Rev. John Henry Ridgeway and Marianne Ridgeway.
+Ridgeway was born 6 August 1853, in Ballydermot in King's County, Ireland, the son of Rev. John Henry Ridgeway and Marianne Ridgeway.
 He was a direct descendant of one of Cromwell's settlers in Ireland.
-He was educated at Portarlington School and Trinity College, Dublin, after which he studied at Peterhouse, Cambridge then Gonville and Caius College, Cambridge, completing the Classical tripos there in 1880.
+He was educated at Portarlington School and Trinity College, Dublin, then studied at Peterhouse, Cambridge before entering Gonville and Caius College, Cambridge, where he completed the Classical tripos in 1880.

-In 1883, Ridgeway was elected Professor of Greek at Queen's College, Cork, then Disney Professor of Archaeology at Cambridge in 1892.
+In 1883, Ridgeway was elected Professor of Greek at Queen's College, Cork, then Disney Professor of Archaeology at the University of Cambridge in 1892.
 He also held tenure as Gifford lecturer in Religion at Aberdeen University from 1909 to 1911 from which was published The Evolution of Religions of Ancient Greece and Rome.

 He contributed articles to the Encyclopedia Biblica (1903), Encyclopædia Britannica (1911) and wrote The Origin of Metallic Currency and Weight Standards (1892), and The Early Age of Greece (1901) which were significant works in Archaeology and Anthropology.

-Ridgeway was President of the Royal Anthropological Institute 1908-1910 and was instrumental in the foundation of the Cambridge school of Anthropology.
+Ridgeway was President of the Royal Anthropological Institute between 1908 and 1910 and was instrumental in the foundation of the Cambridge school of Anthropology.

 Ridgeway received an honorary Doctorate of Letters (D.Litt.) from the University of Dublin in June 1902.
 He was elected a Fellow of the British Association in 1904.
 For his research on horses he received in 1909 the Sc.D. of Cambridge.
 He was knighted in the 1919 Birthday Honours list.

 In 1880, Ridgeway married Lucinda Maria Kate Samuels in Rathdown, County Dublin.
 Their daughter Lucy Marion Ridgeway (1882–1958) married economist John Archibald Venn in 1906.